TL;DR:

 Examples of general test objectives include:

-• Functional testing objectives: Ensure the software works as it should.
-Examples of goals for this objective include: Validating user workflows, data processing, and verifying input/output parameters.
+- Functional testing objectives: Confirm the software behaves as expected.
+This may include validating user workflows, data processing, and input/output behavior.

 Measure testing with the right metrics